-Springfield College welcomed author and associate professor of political science at Virginia Commonwealth University Ravi K. Perry as the keynote speaker at the fourth annual Martin Luther King Jr. Lecture on Monday, March 6, 2017, in the Appleton Auditorium in the Fuller Arts Center.
-Perry’s presentation discussed the history of organized activism in the spirit of King.
+Springfield College welcomed sports marketing pioneer, educator, author, and advocate for cancer patients Marc Williams, EdD, as the keynote speaker at the fifth annual Martin Luther King Jr. Lecture on Tuesday, March 6, 2018, in the Appleton Auditorium in the Fuller Arts Center.
+Williams’ provided self-examination of his life in the spirit of King, and challenged people to pursue their passions the same way King would want everyone to be.
 The Martin Luther King Jr. Lecture honors the history of inclusion and diversity at Springfield College.

 Springfield College started the Martin Luther King Jr. Lecture in 2014 as part of the 50th anniversary celebration of Martin Luther King Jr.’s commencement speech and honorary degree presentation at Springfield College.
 King visited Springfield College on June 14, 1964, just 10 months after the “I Have a Dream” speech and six months before receiving the Nobel Peace Prize.